30-Day Notice to Vacate: What Landlords Need To Know

 Once a 30-day notice to vacate is given, it’s the perfect time to start looking for a new tenant.
 Using Landlord Studio’s built-in rental listings and tenant screening services will help you find the best replacement renter for your property.

 Create a free rental listing and share it across top platforms including Zillow and Zumper with the click of a button.
 Leads are centralized in our lead management system and automatically prescreened using questions you choose.
-This allows you to quckly identify top applicants and weed out time wasters.
+This allows you to quickly identify top applicants and weed out time wasters.

 Once you've organised showings collect full rental applications and run comprehensive tenant screening reports - all in one place.